Radiofrequency Ablation (RFA)

 What is it and how does it work?

-RFA is used to treat Axial Low Back Pain.
+RFA is typically used to treat Axial Low Back Pain.
 This is facet-mediated pain secondary to Osteoarthritis of the spine.
 RFA can be performed in the Cervical, Thoracic and Lumbar areas.
 It can help treat various conditions like:

 - Migraine Headaches